-Conferring - the Conferring Ceremony is held in November of each year and is organised through the Office of Academic and Student Affairs.
+Conferring - a Conferring Ceremony is held in November of each year and it is proposed to hold a second ceremony in March 2020 for graduates from Master's programmes, these are organised through the Office of Academic and Student Affairs.
 Students are written to prior to the event.
 Details are available on our website or here.